 - a.
 Submit application for admission. - b.
 Participate in interview process if minimum criteria met & chosen. - c.
 Complete pre-requisites with a grade of 'C' or higher. - d.
-Achieve a cumulative grade point average (GPA) of at least a 3.00 on a 4.0 scale.
-The GPA at the time of application will be used for ranking.
-GPA check will occur on January 1 (spring start) and August 1 (fall start).
-All transcripts must be received. - e.
-Obtain at least a 70% on the Kaplan Nursing Admission Test (KNAT).
+Achieve a cumulative grade point average (GPA) of at least a 3.00 on a 4.0 scale at time of application. - e.
+Obtain at least a 72% on the Kaplan Nursing Admission Test (KNAT).
 The KNAT can be taken twice for the same application.
-A 3rd attempt is allowed after a five-month waiting period from the time of the 2nd attempt.
-KNAT is required for all applications.
-The 1st attempt score is used for ranking. - f.
+A 3rd attempt is allowed after a one year waiting period from the time of the 2nd attempt.
+KNAT is required for all applications. - f.
 Certified Nurse's Aide (CNA) course completion. - g.
 A clear background check.
 (Information to be provided upon conditional admission) - h.
 A clear drug screening test.
 (Information to be provided upon conditional admission) - i.
 Clinical clearance including current immunizations, liability & health insurance, American Heart Association BLS for healthcare providers (CPR), physical exam, student information release form, and confidentiality statement form.
 (Information to be provided upon conditional admission).
 Conditional admission will be rescinded if clinical clearance is not met by the due date.
 Students will be permitted to enroll in program courses after clinical clearance is met.